-This forum discusses women’s orgasm techniques (clitoral stimulation & erotic turn-ons) and helps women get more out of their sexual relationships with men by promoting ideas for how couples can explore more adventurous sex play.
+… is dedicated to women’s enjoyment of sexual pleasure and orgasm.
+The female sexuality forum discusses women’s orgasm techniques (clitoral stimulation & erotic turn-ons), helping women get more out of their sexual relationships with men, by promoting ideas for exploring more adventurous sex play.

 |What real women say:Reality versus fiction.
 What real women say about sex and orgasm is very different to how women’s responsiveness is portrayed in pornography and other erotic fiction.||Orgasm techniques: Orgasm does not ‘just happen’!
 A woman has to use erotic turn-ons (just as men do) to achieve the kind of sexual arousal that leads to orgasm through clitoral stimulation.|

 |The politics of sex: Sex often defies logic!
 Unfortunately discussions of female orgasm are typically aimed at providing turn-ons for men rather than being realistic accounts of how women truly orgasm.||Men & sex play: For the sexually adventurous!
 How couples can bring variety to their sex play by taking the focus off intercourse so that other activities become a more routine part of their sex life.|